LouieOHagan/Covid-Companion-Website/README.md

     - #### Imagery
-        - During the design process, imagery was a massive factor because instead of having a background colour I planned to have an image in the background of all of the pages because I felt that it would too dark and boring have a solid dark grey background.
+        - During the design process, imagery was a massive factor because instead of having a background colour I planned to have an image in the background of all of the pages because I felt that it would too dark and boring to have a solid dark grey background.
 I decided on a style of image that would be consistent throughout the whole website which ended up being
             - The theme I planned to keep for all of the images was outdoor photos from around Dublin.
 I planned to edit all photos in photoshop to ensure all background images maintained the same style which was a black and white image with a 9px gaussian blur filter.
 After testing the black and white image without the blur filter, there wasnt enough contrast and the background image took too much of the attention of the primary purpose of the page.
-        - Aswell as the background images, I decided to create an image for the footer that was a simplistic but powerful "swoosh" which matched the colour scheme of the website.
+        - As well as the background images, I decided to create an image for the footer that was a simplistic but powerful "swoosh" which matched the colour scheme of the website.
 I felt it would add a bit more personality and colour to the footer as the footer of a page is the end of the page and commonly isnt the most exciting part of a website.

 * ### Wireframes